-- (1) For reasons of security and personal safety, the Company requires the CEO to use Company aircraft for all air travel.
+(1) For reasons of security and personal safety, the Company requires the CEO to use Company aircraft for all air travel when possible.
 The compensation value of personal Company aircraft usage is calculated at the aggregate incremental cost to the Company, which includes primarily the cost of fuel, trip-related service and maintenance, and travel expenses of the flight crew and other contract personnel.
 Compensation value includes costs associated with "deadhead" legs.
 On certain occasions, family members and non-business related passengers may accompany an executive on a business flight.
-In such situations, a de minimus amount of aggregate incremental cost is incurred by the Company. - (2) All management level employees in Xerox Europe have the option of either receiving a company car or an equivalent cash allowance.
+In such situations, a de minimus amount of aggregate incremental cost is incurred by the Company.

+- (2) All management level employees in Xerox Europe have the option of either receiving a company car or an equivalent cash allowance.
 Mr. Zagalo de Lima elected to receive a cash allowance.
 When Mr. Zagalo de Lima transferred to the U.S. on international assignment, his car allowance continued.
-This is a standard practice for international assignees from Xerox Europe. - (3) Mr. Zagalo de Lima is a citizen of Portugal and worked in the United States in 2011.
-Included in this column are contributions to a funded account delivering the same value as contributions to the Portuguese social security system that are not permitted during periods of non-Portugal residence (\$269,929) which are converted from euros to U.S. dollars based on the spot rates on the dates of payments occurring each month.
-Also included here are Mr. Zagalo de Lima's international assignment allowances which include the following standard expatriate payments: housing allowance (\$132,870), which is given to employees to cover the cost of housing in the host country; host country cost of living allowance (\$45,407), which is given to employees to cover the cost of living difference between the home country and the host country; home maintenance allowance (\$22,364), which is given to employees to cover the cost of maintaining a home country residence; and home leave allowance (\$11,391) plus other de minimus payments.
-In addition, Mr. Zagalo de Lima received a foreign service premium (\$15,970) as part of his international assignment allowance. - (4) The 2011 tax related reimbursements for Ms. Burns and Mr. Maestri are associated with tax gross-ups on their relocation benefits based on the Company's Transferred Employee Relocation Policy, which is available to all employees who are relocated at the request of the Company for 12 or more months.
-For Mr. Zagalo de Lima, tax related reimbursements are covered under the Xerox international assignment policy.
+This is a standard practice for international assignees from Xerox Europe. - (3) Mr. Zagalo de Lima is a citizen of Portugal and worked in the United States in 2012, 2011 and for a part of 2010.
+Included in this column are contributions to a funded account delivering the same value as contributions to the Portuguese social security system that are not permitted during periods of non-Portugal residence (\$190,018) which are converted from euros to U.S. dollars based on the same exchange rates as his base salary as disclosed in footnote 2 under the Summary Compensation Table.
+Also included here are Mr. Zagalo de Lima's international assignment allowances which include the following standard expatriate payments: housing allowance (\$132,870), which is given to employees to cover the cost of housing in the host country; host country cost of living allowance (\$45,407), which is given to employees to cover the cost of maintaining a home country residence; and home leave allowance (\$35,267).
+In addition, Mr. Zagalo de Lima received a foreign service premium (\$15,970) as part of his international assignment allowance. - (4) Mr. Zagalo de Lima's tax related reimbursements are covered under the Xerox international assignment policy.
 According to the policy, Mr. Zagalo de Lima is responsible for paying taxes on salary, short-term and long-term incentive awards and other compensation, but only up to the level he was paying in his home country of Portugal, capped at a maximum tax rate of 40%.
-The tax reimbursement is the difference between what was deducted from his pay using a hypothetical tax rate for his home country and what was paid in the host country.

-- (5) In accordance with applicable SEC rules, dividend equivalents paid in 2011 on restricted stock units and performance shares are not included in the "All Other Compensation" column because those amounts were factored into the grant date fair values. - (6) Amounts in this column may include financial planning, executive physicals, home security, and other incidental benefits.
-Also included in this column are payments of earned but unused vacation owed to Mr. Zimmerman upon his retirement; medical benefits for Mr. Blodgett under the SEA; and taxable relocation expenses, which include moving expenses in the amount of \$30,003 for Ms. Burns.
+The tax reimbursement is the difference between what was deducted from his pay using a hypothetical tax rate for his home country and what was paid in the host country. - (5) In accordance with applicable SEC rules, dividend equivalents paid in 2012 and 2011 on restricted stock units and performance shares are not included in the "All Other Compensation" column because those amounts were factored into the grant date fair values. - (6) Amounts in this column may include financial planning, executive physicals, home security for the Chief Executive Officer, medical benefits for Mr. Blodgett under the SEA, and other incidental benefits.
+Also included in this column is a \$3,018,979 payment to Mr. Blodgett which represents the first half of Mr. Blodgett's acquisition cash payment paid to him on the second anniversary of the ACS acquisition date (February 5, 2012) in accordance with the SEA.
+For further information on this payment, see the Executive Compensation Summary for Lynn Blodgett section in the "Compensation Discussion and Analysis".